hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 Each layer can be represented as one dimensional array, the weights are stored using 2-dimensional array (\[0,1\] is the weight between nodes 0 and 1).
-Here is the function which calculates the sum of values incomming to a single node and passes the value to the activation function.
+Here is the function which calculates the sum of values incoming to a single node and passes the value to the activation function.
 The activation function here can be any function, as it is passed as parameter but here Sigmoid is used.